 I once gave my salespeople their prize money nine months after they’d won it.
 Needless to say, they weren’t happy.

-You’ve set a deadline for the contest -- why should the deadline for the award be less important?
+You’ve set a deadline for the contest — why should the deadline for the award be less important?

-The takeaway is, distribute prizes as quickly after the contest ends as possible.
+Distribute prizes as quickly after the contest ends as possible.
 It’ll be far easier to rally your team for the next contest if they’re not still waiting for their prizes from the last one.